How PowerParasol Works

 With minimal attention, it can outlive your existing structures.
 The solar panels themselves have a long lifespan, usually 20+ years.

 The primary maintenance consideration is the inverters.
 These may need to be replaced in 10 to 15 years.
 Because we locate these in the protective shade of the PowerParasol, they may last longer.

 If your space is small, less than 100 x 100 feet, the PowerParasol isn’t a good fit.

 And if all you want to do is generate power, and you’re not looking for an innovative way to redefine your outdoor space, we’re not for you.

 That’s because the PowerParasol is designed and built to do much more than simply produce solar power.
 It provides shade, enhances the value of your property, and transforms the way exterior space is used.

 It is not just a structure.
 It is a solar environment.
 It is how you leverage assets locked up inside your facility and your real estate.
 Assets that allow you to generate electricity and transform space that is underutilized into space that is prized.

-Find out more about how PowerParasol can transform your space.
+about how PowerParasol can transform your space.